 Strategies already exist for helping individuals with substance use disorder, including medication, counseling, housing support, career guidance, education and more.
 But Chesler says ignorance, social stigma and lack of funding too often prevent those who need it from accessing that help.

-In a to the Ellsworth American, Chesler argued for improved access to comprehensive treatment for individuals with substance use disorder.
+In a Toward a better understanding of behavior, biology and addictionResearch in the mouse illustrates that there are powerful genetic factors influencing the biological mechanisms of addiction. letter to the Ellsworth American, Chesler argued for improved access to comprehensive treatment for individuals with substance use disorder.
 And she called for society to examine its assumptions and judgments about people who suffer from this disease.

 “Although much is known about the biology of addiction and more is being discovered all the time, society’s response … has been one of stigmatization, compounding problems and making access to effective treatment difficult,” she wrote.